 The bank will also charge you interest on the amount they’re lending you.
 You’re responsible for paying this amount back over a certain amount of time (years) in equal installments.

-The mortgage will include the house and the land that it is on, unless you have purchased the land as an acre lot separately.
+The mortgage will include the house and the land it is on unless you have purchased it as an acre lot separately.

 What’s in a Mortgage Payment?

-A basic mortgage payment is made up of two parts: (1) principal and (2) interest.
+A basic mortgage payment comprises two parts: (1) principal and (2) interest.
 In the beginning, the interest portion is bigger than the principal.
 The more you pay it down, the more principal you pay off.
-Eventually the principal is bigger than the interest.
+Eventually, the principal is bigger than the interest.